 Hirschhorn is a keen and honest observer of his own work.
 His Deleuze monument in Avignon had to be dismantled because of vandalism and theft, which Hirschhorn attributed to the fact that he couldn't be on site for the entire duration of the project.
 And so, for his Bataille monument at the Documenta 11 he lived for two months in an apartment at the site.

 Thomas Hirschhorn is also well aware of the objections and reservations one might have in relation to his work.
 It might be argued that an exhibition such as Anschool lacks the immediacy of his public art projects.
 But as it says on one banner "There is no ideal place for art.
 Not in the museum, not in the gallery, not in the street, not in the collector's home."
 And as Hirschhorn wrote of his Bataille monument at Documenta 11: "Work in public space is never a total success and never a total failure."
 Of course this is also true of work in a museum, where the conditions are always perfect, but where, because of that, you always see the work in the same light, literally.

-Anschool looks like a mess, but with the exception of the burned landscape, almost everything is in fact carefully arranged.
+Anschool looks like a mess, but apart from the burned landscape almost everything is in fact carefully arranged.
 One can even detect a grid in the displays, on the walls and on the tables.
 Anarchy is never total.
 But it doesn't have to be, as long as it shows the potential for change.
 It is hard to look at the work of Thomas Hirschhorn and not feel infected by his energy.
-Yes art does matter.
-Yes art can make a difference.
+Yes, art does matter.
+Yes, art can make a difference.